hckrtst/cs-refresh/problems/Readme.md

 See at [P1](P1)

-# P2 - Removing specified characters from a given array
+# TODO P2 - Removing specified characters from a given array (K&R sec 2.8)
 Design an algorithm to remove a specified char from an array.
 No extra buffer may be used.

-# P3 - Removing duplicates from an array
+# TODO P3 - Removing duplicates from an array
 Design an algorithm and write code to remove the duplicate characters in a string without using any additional buffer.
 > NOTE: One or two additional variables are fine.
 An extra copy of the array is not.